NivYarmus/NivYarmus/README.md

 ### Hi there 👋

 My name is Niv Yarmus.
-I am a 12th grade student, majoring in Coumputer Science, Automata Theory and Physics.
+I am a 12th grade student, majoring in Coumputer Science and Physics.

 <!--
 **NivYarmus/NivYarmus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.